TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

     <ul>
       <li>
         Integrated with <a href="https://ee.yamato-daiwa.com/CoreLibrary/Functionality/RawObjectDataProcessor/RawObjectDataProcessor.english.html"><code>RawObjectDataProcessor</code></a>
-          for validation of response data.
+          for validation and, if required, processing of response data.
       </li>
       <li>
         Needs some implementation, but there is the pre-made one: